abpframework/abp/docs/en/tutorials/modular-crm/part-04.md

 > If your modules are relatively small, easy to maintain, they will only be used by your main application and you don't care about layering, you can create such simple module structures.

 We will create and configure everything from scratch.
-It will take time, but you will have a good understanding of all the details.
+You have already learned the easy way in the previous parts where we've created the Products module.
+It is time to have a deep understanding of the details and learn how ABP Studio allows you to setup custom structures.
 Let's begin...

 ### Creating the `ModularCrm.Ordering.Contracts` Package